AhmedHegazy121/Python-Projects/README.md

   - Connection issues.
   - Timeout errors.
   - Excessive redirects.
 - **Readable Output**: Parsed the API's JSON response into a clear, structured format for easy interpretation.

+---

 ### 🌐 [Web Scraping Project](https://github.com/AhmedHegazy121/portfolioProjects/blob/main/Scraping%20Data%20.ipynb?short_path=17a3f57)

+**📝 Project Highlights:**
+- **Web Scraping**: Utilized Python libraries such as BeautifulSoup and Requests to scrape a website’s data.
+- **Data Extraction**: Collected information like:
+  - Titles, descriptions, and links from a list of items on a webpage.
+- **Data Cleaning**: Cleaned extracted data by removing unnecessary HTML tags and formatting inconsistencies.
+- **CSV Export**: Exported the cleaned data to a CSV file for easy future analysis.
+- **Error Handling**: Implemented robust error handling to manage issues like missing elements, broken links, and network timeouts.
+- **Automation**: Added functionality to periodically scrape the website, ensuring the data stays updated.

 ---